vitest-dev/vitest/test/core/src/wasm-bindgen-no-cyclic/README.md

 The recent version of the wasm-bindgen bundler output does not use cyclic imports between wasm and js.

-For this non-cyclic version to work, both `index_bg.js` and `index_bg.wasm` need to be externalized since otherwise a dual package hazard happens on `index_bg.js`.
+For this non-cyclic version to work, both `index_bg.js` and `index_bg.wasm` need to be externalized since otherwise a dual package hazard on `index_bg.js` would make it non-functional.

 The code is copied from https://github.com/rustwasm/wasm-bindgen/tree/8198d2d25920e1f4fc593e9f8eb9d199e004d731/examples/hello_world